How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 After Each Use

-• Close the insulated lid to retain heat and protect from debris
+• Close the insulated lid to retain heat

-• Drain and replace water if necessary
+• Drain and replace water if no filtration system

-• Clean interior surfaces gently if needed
+• Rinse interior surfaces if needed

-• Avoid abrasive tools or harsh chemical cleaners
+• Avoid abrasive tools or harsh cleaners

 Monthly

-• Clean stove exterior surfaces once cooled
+• Wipe stove exterior surfaces (when cooled)

 • Drain the tub completely if not in use